-Vulnerability in Facilitation Vulnerability in Facilitation
+Vulnerability in Facilitation

-Throughout the workshop, I felt energized by the participants and by their passion for their respective topics.
+Throughout the workshop, I felt energized by the women and by their passion for their respective topics.
 I believe that facilitating a workshop is a co-learning process.
 The knowledge is already in the room and new knowledge is being created throughout the session, within small group work, large group discussions, brainstorming and reporting.
 We build new knowledge with the participants as we go.
-People don’t need to be lectured to learn; they only need enough information to continue their creative process.
+Individuals don’t need to be lectured to learn; they only need enough information to continue their creative process.
 The focus should be on them, not on the facilitator.
 As facilitators, we are not there to “lead” the group; we are there to support the group create new knowledge.
 We are co-learners and we are supporting a community of learners.